What is a Certified Athletic Trainer?

 Criteria For Admission

-- Completed either the On-line Application or Print Application (PDF) with one letter of recommendation;
+- Completed application with one letter of recommendation

-- Grade of "C" or higher in PESS 230 Introduction to Athletic Training, BIOL 101 Essentials of Biology or BIOL 111 Biology 1, and PESS 126 First Aid and Safety (or current Emergency Caridac Care Certification);
+- A grade of “C+” or higher in ATEP 230 Introduction to Athletic Training and successful completion of BIOL 101 Essentials of Biology or BIOL 111 Biology 1, and PESS 126 First Aid and Safety (or current Emergency Cardiac Care Certification)

-- Completion of at least 100 documented clinical observation hours under the direct supervision of a certified athletic trainer;
+- Completion of at least 50 documented clinical observation hours

 Admitted students must immediately declare as an athletic training major.
 Students who are not admitted may elect to apply again the following year or may declare another major.
 Admission to the program is very competitive and the number admitted is based on graduation and attrition rates.

-For more information fill out the Questionnaire available from this website or email Lisa Braun, Director of Athletic Training Education at firstname.lastname@example.org
+For more information email Lisa Braun, Director of Athletic Training Education at email@example.com